Symptoms of lung cancer vary depending on whether the disease is in its early or late stages.

 A fever indicates that something abnormal is happening in your body.
 When you’re sick, your temperature rises above its normal temperature of 98.6°F (37°C).
 This is the body’s attempt to minimize heat loss and fight off infection.
 See your doctor if a fever gets too high or doesn’t go away in a few days.

 When tiny blood vessels (capillaries) in your body are damaged or undergo pressure, they leak fluid.
 Your kidney responds by retaining water and salt to compensate for the loss.
 This excess fluid causes the capillaries to leak even more fluid.
 Your lymph nodes work to clear excess fluid from your body.
 Cancer can block or damage your lymph nodes, preventing them from doing their job.
 This can result in swelling of your neck, face, and arms.
 Contact your doctor if you’re concerned about any swelling you may be experiencing.

 - constant chest pain

-- frequent or recurring lung infections (i.e. pneumonia and
+- frequent or recurring lung infections, such as pneumonia and bronchitis

 - loss of appetite

-Additional symptoms may occur once the cancer has spread to different parts of the body (metastasized).
-These
+Other symptoms may occur once the cancer has spread to different parts of your body, or metastasized.
+These include:

 - bone and joint pain